 You can watch the trailer here:

 Upon first glance, the show seems as innocent as the Harry Potter series.
-But just like with Harry Potter, there are groups that believe The Owl House isn’t so innocent at all.
-Many are claiming that the cartoon is advocating for kids to become witches and warlocks.
-And, according to a Christian minister, parents should take what their kids watch on Disney Channel seriously.
+But just like with Harry Potter, some groups believe The Owl House isn’t so innocent at all.
+Many claims that the cartoon advocates for kids to become witches and warlocks.
+And according to a Christian minister, parents should take what their kids watch on Disney Channel seriously.

-In a recent article published by CBN, a woman named Jenny Weaver shared why she thinks parents shouldn’t let their kids watch The Owl House on Disney Channel.
-She said that as a teenager, she watched The Craft — a film about witches — and claims it led her to become a witch herself.
-Weaver went on to use drugs, sleep in sheds, and practice witchcraft, and she believes that she would not have made these choices, had she not been exposed to The Craft.
+In a recent article published by CBN, Jenny Weaver shared why she thinks parents shouldn’t let their kids watch The Owl House on Disney Channel.
+She said that as a teenager, she watched The Craft — a film about witches — and claimed it led her to become a witch herself.
+Weaver went on to use drugs, sleep in sheds, and practice witchcraft, and she believes that she would not have made these choices had she not been exposed to The Craft.

-One Million Moms even started a petition to warn parents about the contents of the show and urging Disney to take it down.
+One Million Moms even started a petition to warn parents about the show’s contents and urged Disney to take it down.